 Sun 22.05.16.
 Mark Esslemont: Your evasions are appalling.
 I've rented in many places in the world & owned several properties in South Africa, with my own tenants in one of the 3 bedroom houses we owned in Durban.

 Sun 22.05.16.
 Mark Esslemont: Please explain the following mentioned by you above: 1.
 "The owner had paid a lot more before they could rent it out again?"
 2. "The smell of cat urine in the property was unbearable?"
-Our cat had already been living with us in Lake Tekapo for 5 months before you entered 5 Heath Street to invoice Intotal with your cat urine smells.
+Our cat had already been living with us at Lake Tekapo for 5 months before you entered 5 Heath Street to invoice Intotal with your cat urine smells.
 I'd also replaced the old cat flap with a new cat flap so no other cat could enter the Heath Street house.
 3. I'm still waiting for your explanation why your itemized invoice to Intotal equalled our bond?
 Please ask 5 Heath Street landlord why they were happy for us to stay at their rental even after they had increased the rent?

 [More drivel & minimising evasions by Troy Robertson:]

 Sun 22.05.16.
 Complete Home Services, Troy Robertson: Sorry Mark an evasion is when you deliberately ignore someone and as you can read, that is not what we are doing.
 [Risible].
 How about you give us or Intotal a call if you think you have been hard done by and we will try to help.
 We do not accept Facebook post as communication for our business and many of our clients are happy.
+[Humbug.
+Troy advertises his business on Facebook].
 There is a common denominator here, this "incident" was years ago, it is long gone.
+[So what?]
 If you want to call and have a decent chat instead of a Facebook post conversation please call us or Intotal.
 In the meantime we will no longer continue to reply to your comments on a public post as that's not how we do business, so either call us or Intotal and talk like adults should.
 Thanks mate.
 All the best for your enquiries.